BrunoArsioli/1CGH_Catalogue/README.md

-# 1CGH Preliminary Catalogue Repository
+# 1CGH Catalogue Repository

-**Welcome to the 1CGH Preliminary Catalogue Repository!**
+**Welcome to the 1CGH Catalogue Repository!**

-This repository hosts the **preliminary version of the First Cosmic Gamma-ray Horizon (1CGH) catalogue**, a dataset created based on 16 years of Fermi-LAT observations, from August 2008 to August 2024.
+This repository hosts the **First Cosmic Gamma-ray Horizon (1CGH) catalogue**, a dataset created based on 16 years of Fermi-LAT observations, from August 2008 to August 2024.

 ### **About the 1CGH Preliminary Catalogue**